Isosceles Triangle Calculator

 How to Calculate Area and Perimeter

-Given the sides of an isosceles triangle, it is possible to solve the perimeter and area using a few simple formulas.
+Given the side lengths of an isosceles triangle, it is possible to solve the perimeter and area using a few simple formulas.

 Find the Perimeter